+Be careful of fruit salads and fruit drinks and anywhere else where banana might be an unexpected ingredient.
 If you are prescribed a medicine by your doctor, check that banana flavouring hasn’t been added.
-One research paper reports on an eight-year-old girl who suffered an allergic reaction within one hour of taking an oral dose of penicillin containing banana essence as a flavouring additive.
+One medical journal reports on an eight-year-old girl who suffered an allergic reaction within one hour of taking an oral dose of penicillin containing banana essence as a flavouring additive.
 Be careful, too, of care products such as shampoos and body lotions.
-Always read ingredient lists.
+Always read the ingredient lists.

 See the factsheet on pollen-food syndrome in the Food allergens factsheets section.